 The Azure cloud infrastructure has become a common place for users to deploy virtual machines on the cloud due to its flexibility, ease of deployment, and cost benefits.
 Microsoft has expanded Azure to include a marketplace with thousands of certified, open source, and community software applications and developer services, pre-configured for Microsoft Azure.
 This tutorial covers deploying the Hortonworks Sandbox offering via the Azure Marketplace.

+Select the Hortonworks Sandbox product and its Overview will display.
 Click on Get It Now to start the setup process.

 If prompted, sign in to Azure Marketplace.
 Afterward, you’ll be asked to confirm your selection, as shown below.